Frequently Asked Questions for Spas

 Q – My spa water is CLOUDY.

-- If this is occurring in the first month, then this is normal and will clear up in 4 -6 weeks.
-When first starting on our enzymes, cloudy water indicated that the enzymes are getting established and working.
-Please be sure to add 2 tsp. of chlorine every other time you use the hot tub, until the water is clear.
+- If this is occurring in the first month, this is a normal process of the enzymes getting established and will clear up in 4 -6 weeks.
+When first starting on our enzymes, cloudy water indicates that the enzymes are getting established and are working.
+Please be sure to add 2 tsp. of Sanitizer/chlorine every other time you use the hot tub, until the water clears up.

 - If your water is cloudy with a tint of green, then you should check your water for phosphates (see “Phosphates in Water” below) and add 2 tsp. of chlorine after every other use.